 A FISA order is an order issued by a judge of the Foreign Intelligence Surveillance Court.
-This Court was created by the Foreign Intelligence Surveillance Act of 1978 (commonly known as "FISA").
+This Court was created by the Foreign Intelligence Surveillance Act of 1978 (FISA).
 The FISA court considers requests by government agencies like the FBI or NSA to collect or conduct intelligence in the United States.
 The FISA court can issue an order compelling a private party, like Verizon, to produce intelligence information to the government.